neunhoef/resource_manager/README.md

 A C++20 implementation of a lock-free resource manager with epoch-based reclamation.
 Includes a benchmark program.
 This was created with the help of claude.ai.

+Furthermore, there are two BoundedList implemenations for a mostly-lock-free bounded list implementation, which only allows prepend operations but can take a snapshot.

+Benchmarks are included.

 ## Features

 - Thread-safe resource management